QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 lines in Schwab, ~45 in Public), the `Watch` calls inside the order methods, and the start trigger, which is broker policy — Public starts polling in `Connect` because the service is its connection, Schwab starts it when the stream is taken away.
-The class cannot even own the stop: `Disconnect` is abstract on `Brokerage` (`Brokerages/Brokerage.cs:150`), so `Stop` stays a line the plugin writes either way.
+The class cannot even own the stop: `Disconnect` is abstract on `Brokerage` (`Brokerages/Brokerage.cs:151`), so `Stop` stays a line the plugin writes either way.
 An abstract read would guard the one step nobody gets wrong, and guard it for a third of the plugins.

-The place that reaches every row of the table is the root `Brokerage` class, the way the cross-zero helpers and `CreateOAuthTokenHandler` already sit there as protected members only some plugins use (`Brokerages/Brokerage.cs:701`, `:343`): one protected creation helper per mode, whose read-callback signature picks the class, the service as a protected property, and a `Dispose` that covers it.
+The place that reaches every row of the table is the root `Brokerage` class, the way the cross-zero helpers and `CreateOAuthTokenHandler` already sit there as protected members only some plugins use (`Brokerages/Brokerage.cs:702`, `:344`): one protected creation helper per mode, whose read-callback signature picks the class, the service as a protected property, and a `Dispose` that covers it.
 Every brokerage derives from `Brokerage`, the sealed IB class included, and constructing the service directly stays possible — the helper is additive.
-Implemented that way on 2026-08-17: the seam is the two `CreateOrderPollingService` overloads, `OrderPollingService`, `IsOrderPolling` and the virtual `OnOrderPollingNotAcknowledged`, and Schwab, Public.com and Tradier all create their service through it (see "Wiring, per plugin").
+Implemented that way on 2026-08-17: the seam is the two `CreateOrderPollingService` overloads, `OrderPollingService`, `IsOrderPolling` and the virtual `OnBrokerageOrderNeverNotified`, and Schwab, Public.com and Tradier all create their service through it (see "Wiring, per plugin").
 The abstract class this section declines stays declined.

 ## Risks